YunyiShen/YunyiShen/README.md

 I am a PhD student in the EECS department at MIT affiliated with [LIDS](https://lids.mit.edu/).
-I study Bayesian nonparametrics, variable selection and their applications in ecological (and some other biological) questions, deal with (Bayesian) statistics problems when exchangeability breaks due to the structure of the problems.
+I study Bayesian nonparametric, variable selection, inverse problems and their applications in ecological, biological and physical problems.
+I mainly focus on the experimental design aspect when data and problems are structured.
 On the ecology side, I study the population and community aspects of large carnivores (esp. wolves).
-Also have some interest in astrostatistics, particularly photometric and spectrum time series data collected by space telescopes.
+I also have some interest in astrostatistics, particularly photometric and spectrum time series data collected by space telescopes and designing of simulation based inference.

 Quick Facts: